On Extended Thermodynamics: From Classical to the Relativistic Regime: Second Order Theories: The Hydrodynamical Approximation

-As a consequences of these changes the resulting phenomenological equations obtained from the modified expression (\ref{SOT:S2}) are as follows:

-and these equations agree with those given in Israel and Israel and Stewart.
-It is understood that in above equations $u$ stands for $u_{E}$.\\

-The structure of the phenomenological equations for a simple fluid relative to the Eckart frame, can be obtained using $Q^{\mu}$ given in (\ref{FQ1}, \ref{FR}) taking into account that for this frame $W - \nabla_\mu R^\mu$ reduces to:
+and these are the equations given in Israel \cite{Isr1} and Israel and Stewart \cite{Isr2}.
+It is understood that in (\ref{X1}-\ref{X3}) $u$ stands for $u_{E}$.\\ The structure of the phenomenological equations for a simple fluid relative to the Eckart frame, can be obtained using the term $Q^{\mu}$ shown in (\ref{FQ1}, \ref{FR}) and recalling that for this frame $W - \nabla_\mu R^\mu$ reduces to:

 The resulting phenomenological equations have the form